 If the person involved does not have the mental capacity to recognise the mistake, there can be no time limit.

-If you’re unsure about the timescales of your case or if there is any ambiguity around the details of your case, our dedicated legal advisors can quickly assess the facts of your case to help you understand if you have a claim.
+If you’re unsure about the timescales of your case or if there is any ambiguity around the details of your case, our dedicated serious injury solicitors can quickly assess the facts of your case to help you understand if you have a claim.